easymorph/server-cmd/README.md

 #### Requirements
+1. Comitable OS
-1. OS Windows x86/x64  with .Net 4.5 or later
+a.
+OS Windows x86/x64  with .Net 4.7.2 or later
+b.
+OS Windows/ Linux / MacOS with dotnet 3.1 or higher (netcoreapp3.1)
-2. Morph.Server.Sdk.dll (deployed together with ems-cmd).
+3. Morph.Server.Sdk.dll (deployed together with ems-cmd).
 Also [hosted on github](https://github.com/easymorph/server-sdk)
-3. [EasyMorph Server 1.2](http://easymorph.com/server.html) or higher (installed on a separate machine)
+4. [EasyMorph Server 1.2](http://easymorph.com/server.html) or higher (installed on a separate machine)

 #### Download